voidptr007/tls_client_server/README.md

-## Description
-This project provides a set of APIs to create a TLS based secure client-server application over TCP.
+TLS Client Server project provides a set of APIs to create a TLS based secure client-server application over TCP.
 The easy and ready to use APIs will bringup a client and server in matter of minutes.
 The APIs provide extension points to implement business specific logic.
 Refer instructions to create self-signed certificates in detailed description.
 Sample certificates are also made